Skip to content

 Partners

-Thanks to Writers’ Trust’s ongoing program partnership with the Banff Centre for Arts and Creativity, each Rising Star will also attend a two-week, self-directed writing residency.
+Thanks to Writers’ Trust’s program partnership with Artscape Gibraltar Point, each Rising Star will also attend a two-week, self-directed writing residency.